 All M.S. students must have a committee-approved proposal prior to enrollment for the fourth semester.
 Failure to do so can result in loss of assistantship.
-Ph.D. students must have a committee-approved for admission to candidacy.
-Exceptions must be specifically authorized by the student's research committee.
+Ph.D. students must have a committee-approved proposal for admission to candidacy.
+The student's research committee must specifically authorize any exceptions.